As a coffee enthusiast, you know the importance of brewing methods in creating that perfect cup.

 - Using disposable paper filters can be wasteful and harmful to the environment.

-Pour Over is an excellent method for those who value precision in their brewing process and enjoy lighter-bodied coffees.
+Pour Over is good for those who value precision in their brewing process and enjoy lighter-bodied coffees.

 However, it may not be ideal for those seeking convenience or bold flavors in their cup of coffee.